takahirom/Rin/README.md

 # Rin (輪)
 "Rin" means "circle" in Japanese.
-It is a library that allows using `rememberRetained{}`, saved in ViewModel, in Compose Multiplatform.
+This library enhances Compose Multiplatform by enabling the use of `rememberRetained{}`, which is stored within ViewModel.
+It broadens the versatility of Compose, allowing it to be utilized in a wider array of contexts and scenarios.

 ## Motivation